20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![Away](/assets/redshift_bh.png)

 From the front and back.
-Notice that we blueshift in the direction of travel, and see a redshift in the opposite direction
+Notice that we blueshift in the direction of travel, and see a redshift in the opposite direction.
+Do be aware that you should do all of this in linear colour, and only map your colours to sRGB right at the very end of your pipeline

 ## Spinning black holes / The Kerr Metric